In partnership with

 - time to reflect on the different stakeholders and groups engaged in TVET and the functions they can and do serve.

-The seminar will be suitable for partners from government, industry or education who are seeking to improve outcomes in the field of Technical and Vocational Education and Training policy.
-The event is designed for an international audience and we ask that all delegates have the support of their local British Council office.
+The seminar attended partners from government, industry or education who were seeking to improve outcomes in the field of Technical and Vocational Education and Training policy.